cs-au-dk/taser/README.md

 The `POLICY_FILE` contains the predefined set of sinks, `POLICY_OUT` is for setting the model output file, and `LIBRARY_UNDER_TEST` specifies which module the taint specifiactions are generated for.

+## Data
+The [new-lgtm-alerts](data/new-lgtm-alerts.md) contains the set of LGTM alerts reports from RQ3 in the paper.

 ## License

 Copyright 2020 the authors